damon140/swing-dance-notes/strolls/big-apple.md

 The
 [original clip that everybody is trying to imitate is here](https://www.youtube.com/watch?v=OfgKMfexdPQ).

+There is a sound synched version of this clip, TODO: link here.

 I like to watch the Harlem Hot Shots
 [dance the big apple](https://www.youtube.com/watch?v=E37mb1QROIw) in this clip when I need help remembering